b-bot/chuck/README.md

 ### Queries

-- Retrieve a list of available categories
+Retrieve a list of available categories

 ```
 {
   categories {
 	name
   }
 }
 ```

-- Retrieve a random Chuck Norris joke from one of the retrieved categories
+Retrieve a random Chuck Norris joke from one of the available categories

 ```
 {
   random(category: "dev") {
 	created_at
 	icon_url
 	id
 	updated_at
 	url
 	value
   }
 }
 ```